opencomputeproject/SAI/doc/SAI_1.9.1_ReleaseNotes.md

 ### Adding IPsec support

-A new API saiipsec.h has been added part of this current release to add an attribute for supporting both per SA and GLOBAL counters.
-Globals are aggregates for ingress and egress direction across all SAs.
-Per SA stats are directional per SA.
+A new API saiipsec.h has been added part of this current release.
+For more detail, please refer to [SAI IPsec API](https://github.com/opencomputeproject/SAI/doc/IPsec/SAI_IPsec_API_proposal.md) doc

 The PR related to this feature is available at PR#[1206](https://github.com/opencomputeproject/SAI/pull/1206)